Liz Payne

 SUMMER 2017

-Reflections from an elective placement to Uganda 2017 with MAMA Liz Payne 3rd year Midwifery student from University of Bedfordshire
+Reflections on an elective placement to Uganda 2017 with MAMA from Liz Payne (third year midwifery student, University of Bedfordshire):

-Throughout training, an elective placement had always been something that I wanted to complete.
-So, when two of my fellow colleagues presented a power point of their experiences travelling to Uganda with MAMA I knew this was what I wanted to do.
-Within one-week Sharon and myself were in contact with MAMA, organising when we could go and what we needed to do beforehand.
+Throughout training, an elective placement overseas had always been something that I wanted to complete.
+So, when two of my fellow colleagues presented a slide show of their experiences travelling to Uganda with MAMA I knew this was what I wanted to do.
+Within a week, my colleague Sharon and I were in contact with MAMA, organising when we could go and what we needed to do beforehand.

 The day we were leaving came around so quickly, there was a whirlpool of emotions alongside many questions; would I enjoy it? what would we experience?
 I felt excited, nervous, apprehensive but mostly extremely lucky all at the same time.
 After all I was not only leaving my children for 2 weeks but also the comforts of the resources that we are so fortunate to have access to when working within the NHS, and traveling to a country where I had no clue what healthcare resources would be available to us, if any.